Factbox: 'A giant asterisk' - quotes from Trump's impeachment trial

 “What he did was not ‘perfect’ — no, it was a flagrant assault on our electoral rights, our national security interests, and our fundamental values.
 Corrupting an election to keep oneself in office is perhaps the most abusive and destructive violation of one’s oath of office that I can imagine.”

-“I am aware that there are people in my party and in my state who will strenuously disapprove of my decision, and in some quarters I will be vehemently denounced.
-I am sure to hear abuse from the president and his supporters.
-Does anyone seriously believe I would consent to these consequences other than from an inescapable conviction that my oath before God demanded it of me?”

-“A simple majority of Senators denied the Senate’s right to examine relevant evidence, call witnesses, review documents, and properly try the impeachment of the president — making this the first impeachment trial in history of this country that heard from no witnesses.
-A simple majority of senators, in deference to — and most likely in fear of — the president of their party, perpetrated a great miscarriage of justice in the trial of President Trump.

-“As a result, the verdict of this kangaroo court will be meaningless.
+“The verdict of this kangaroo court will be meaningless.
 By refusing the facts – by refusing witnesses and documents – the Republican majority has placed a giant asterisk, the asterisk of a sham trial, next to the acquittal of President Trump, written in permanent ink.
 Acquittal in an unfair trial – with this giant asterisk, the asterisk of a sham trial – is worth nothing at all, to President Trump or anybody else.”

 “We will reject this incoherent case that comes nowhere near, nowhere near, justifying the first presidential removal in history.
 This partisan impeachment will end today.
-But I fear the threat to our institutions may not, because this episode is one of a symptom of something much deeper.
+But I fear the threat to our institutions may not, because this episode is one of a symptom of something much deeper.”

-“The speaker (of the House of Representatives Nancy Pelosi) says she will refuse to accept this acquittal. ...
-Even my colleagues who may not agree with this president must see the insanity of this logic.
-It’s like saying you are so worried about a bull in a china shop that you would bulldoze the china shop to chase it out.
-And here’s the most troubling part, the most troubling part.
-There is no sign that this attack on our institutions will end here.”
+“I have been moved genuinely even to tears very few times in this body but I was riveted by his (Mitt Romney’s) words.
+I said to myself ... this is why you came here.”

+“As I depart the chamber, I do so with an invitation to visit the court. ...
+I also depart with sincere good wishes as we carry out our common commitment to the Constitution through the distinct roles assigned to us by that charter. ...
+I look forward to seeing you again under happier circumstances.”

+“I will be making a public statement tomorrow at 12:00pm from the @WhiteHouse to discuss our Country’s VICTORY on the Impeachment Hoax!”

-Reporting by Susan Cornwell; Editing by Jonathan Oatis
+Reporting by Patricia Zengerle, Additional reporting by Lisa Lambert and Susan Cornwell; Editing by Jonathan Oatis and Peter Cooney